Vasileios is the International Manager and an Associate Professor at the Nottingham Law School.

 As International Manager, he contributes to the design and implementation of Nottingham Law School’s international strategy, including international partnerships, collaborations and recruitment.

 Vasileios leads and teaches the following module: United States Law.

 Vasileios studied Law (LLB) at Cardiff University.
 He holds a Doctorate in Law from the University of Exeter and a Master’s Degree in International Law with International Relations from the University of Kent.
 He taught in the fields of Law and Classics at the University of Exeter, before joining Nottingham Law School in 2015.

-Vasileios is happy to supervise projects on the field of ancient Greek law, politics and rhetoric.
+Vasileios is happy to supervise projects on the fields:

 With an expertise in ancient Greek law, Vasileios has published a monograph on the rule of law in classical Athens and the rhetoric of litigants in the Athenian courts.

 With a keen interest in the theory, history and philosophy of law and its relation with politics, sociology and psychology, Vasileios is a proponent of the interconnection of the currently unduly fragmented social sciences.
 He has published articles on the workings of the Athenian democracy and their connection with today’s politics and jurisprudence.

 Vasileios has been appointed Distinguished Adjunct faculty to Saveetha Law School, India.